tinyMLx/tinyMLx.github.io/_pages/TinyML4STEM.md

 **You can find our central repository [at this link](https://github.com/tinyMLx/courseware).**

-Below you can also find direct links to materials from the following courses:
+Below you can also find direct links to materials from the following workshops and courses:

 | Course | Language | Website | Materials |
 | -- | -- | -- | -- |